The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 The Melling Chase is taking place on Day 2 of the Aintree Festival at 3.30.

 The Melling Chase, now known as the Marsh Chase for sponsorship purposes, is a Grade 1 National Hunt steeplechase for horses aged five and above.
-It is raced at Aintree over a distance of around 2 miles and 4 furlongs, with 16 hurdles to jump during the course.
-Every year in early April, the race will take place.
+It is raced at Aintree over a distance of approximately 2 miles and 4 furlongs, with 16 hurdles to be jumped during the course.
+Every year, in early April, the race takes place.

-Melling Road, a public road that runs through the racetrack, is the reason this race is named Melling Chase.
-It was founded in 1991 and has maintained Grade 1 classification throughout its existence.
+Melling Road, a public road that runs through the racetrack, is why this race is called the Melling Chase.
+It was founded in 1991 and has maintained a Grade 1 classification throughout its existence.
 The event now takes place on the second of three days of the Grand National meeting.

-At 4.05 on day two of the festival, the Topham Chase will take place.
+At 4:05 on the second day of the festival, the Topham Chase will take place.

 Our best tips can be found in our Tips For The Aintree Festival Day 2 guide.